fenetikm/falcon/README.md

 let g:lightline.colorscheme='falcon'
 ```

-...one day I will get around to Airline support... probably.
+One day I will get around to Airline support... probably.
 MRs welcome!

 ### iTerm2<a name="iterm2"></a>

-To use in iTerm2, go to: `Preferences > Profiles > (Profile Name in left pane) > Colors > Color Presets... > Import... ` and then select the `falcon.itermcolors` file in the `iterm2` directory.
+To use in iTerm2 go to: `Preferences > Profiles > (Profile Name in left pane) > Colors > Color Presets... > Import... ` and then select the `falcon.itermcolors` file in the `iterm2` directory.

 ### Kitty<a name="kitty"></a>